-Production of cleaner burning fuels, reduction of gasoline vapors at fueling stations and emission controls at refineries are among the contributions the petroleum industry is making to reduce hydrocarbons and nitrogen oxides for ground-level ozone.
+Production of cleaner burning fuels, reduction of gasoline vapors at fueling stations, emission controls at refineries and production facilities are among the contributions the petroleum industry is making to reduce hydrocarbons and nitrogen oxides for ground-level ozone.

 What Can I Do?